 Biomass-based energy generation has long been considered carbon neutral to an approximation, as the carbon released during combustion was recently removed from the atmosphere to make the biomass.
 No new carbon is added to the terrestrial and atmospheric carbon cycle, as no ancient fossil carbon is dug up and reintroduced to the cycle.

-The Biomass Gasification + Biochar solution uses the charcoal byproduct gasification during power generation, as the carbon store that can be collected and sequestered.
+The Biomass Gasification + Biochar solution uses the charcoal byproduct produced by gasification during power generation as the carbon store that can be collected and sequestered.
 Sequestration is much easier than flue stack CO2 gas capture and storage, as char is a solid and easy to handle.
 Biochar is equally important as a soil amendment, with surprisingly powerful benefits to plant productivity, soil biological activity, water retention, pest management and mineral uptake in plants.
 And as it is known to be stable in soil for 100s to 1000s of year timeframes, it is a low tech and cheap method for carbon storage, already with a scaled infrastructure via global agriculture.
 The combination is an unique “win, win win” across energy, agriculture and climate management.

 Note that throughout the data presented here, sequestration values will be shown in Green, and fossil fuel offset values in Blue.